 4 – An opening night at the Massimo

-The lyric opera in the largest theatre in Italy, the third-largest European Theatre after the Paris Opera and the Vienna State Opera..
+An opening night in the largest opera theatre in Italy, the third-largest European Theatre after the Paris Opera and the Vienna State Opera..

 A symbol of the grandeur of the Liberty period when Palermo was so beautiful and elegant that it charmed and entertained the most coveted European courts.
 Today you can plan a visit to the city and attend a prima (opening night) of Opera, ballet, symphonic music, finding still the atmosphere of the glorious times of Florio.
 Teatro Massimo